MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 `count` is the maximum number of records to be returned.
 It should be a number between 1 and 65535, inclusive.

 `orderedBy` allows you to choose whether the results are sorted in descending order either by `Balance` or `Age`.
-One of these values must be chosen.
+It is compulsory to use at least one parameter.

 `customQueriesOpt` provides another way to get a subset of accounts, this time by more specific metrics.
 It works for both account types, payables and receivables.
 Possibly only one of them is queried.
 This query responds well also for balances with negative values, and therefore this is a good fit for a complete check of receivable accounts going possibly negative.

-`payableOpt` is an optional field defining limits by parameters inside it which would be applied during a search for payable accounts.
+`payableOpt` is an optional field by which a customized search for payable accounts is specified.
+It holds four values that define constraints, ranges of balance and age, to be applied within the search.

-`receivableOpt` is an optional field defining limits by parameters inside it which would be applied during the search for receivable accounts.
+`receivableOpt` is an optional field by which a customized search for receivable accounts is specified.
+It holds four values that define constraints, ranges of balance and age, to be applied within the search.

-The following subfields, making out detailed parameters within the previously described type-specific fields, will be almost identical for both.
-The only difference lies in the limits of the values of the balance parameters where for payables it's possible to supply values between 0 and 9223372036854775807 and for receivables between -9223372036854775808 and 9223372036854775807.
+Inside both `payableOpt` and `receivableOpt` there are four subfields.
+These carry values that act as the marginal points of two ranges and are almost identical in both cases.
+The only difference lies in the values that the balance parameters can take.
+Payables are valid between 0 and 9223372036854775807 but receivables between -9223372036854775808 and 9223372036854775807 .

 `minAgeS` is measured in seconds before the present time and sets a time constraint for the accounts we will be searching over; this is the lower limit for the debt's age, or how long it has been since the last payment.